 Not only that, but often the value that can be extracted from data exhaust increases exponentially based on the quantity of the underlying data set.
 Thus, as more people opt for sharing more, the net personal benefits all receive will also go up: a recursive loop.
 A great example of this is Esther Dyson advocating that for scientists to better correlate genes and disease, millions of people need to voluntarily have their genomes analyzed.

-I’m all about incrementally improving my life and I am happy to make tradeoffs to do so, assuming the consequences and terms are clear.
-I would bet that most others would agree with me.
-My public sharing is about the derivative value I get, not the act of sharing in and of itself.
-As of now, the net personal benefits received from public sharing is not yet compelling enough for mainstream adoption.
-However, this will likely change over time.
+My public sharing is done for the derivative value I get, not for the act of sharing in and of itself.
+As of now, the net personal benefits received from public sharing is not yet compelling enough for mainstream adoption but this is likely to change.